Fadyazmy/developersfoundation/nob_api/!composer_and_plugins/README.md

 3. Click Add
 4. And you are done :)

-You need to install php for any of this to work, but that will be too much for me to type...
-Just go search it on google on how to do it -,-
+You need to install php for any of this to work, here is a link to a proper guide: http://php.net/manual/en/install.php